aspose-total/Aspose.Total-Products/total/en/cpp/conversion/flatopc-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert FLATOPC to POTM or Online App" h2="Export FLATOPC to POTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting from one file format to another is a common requirement in many organizations.
+For example, converting from FLATOPC to POTM is a common requirement for many businesses.
+FLATOPC is a file format used by Microsoft Office applications, while POTM is a file format used by PowerPoint.
+Converting between these two formats allows users to easily share documents between different applications.

+<h2>How Aspose.Total Helps for Flatopc to Potm Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate FLATOPC to POTM conversion while using two of it's APIs.
-Load your FLATOPC using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of FLATOPC to POTM.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ allows users to load their FLATOPC file and convert it to HTML.
+Aspose.Slides for C++ then allows users to load the HTML and create a new presentation, which can then be saved as a POTM file.
+This process is quick and easy, and allows users to quickly and easily convert their documents between different file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}